lwasser/lwasser.github.io/_posts/2022-08-25-python-environments-test-github-actions2.md

     - run: python -c "import rasterio"
 ```

+1. we are calling `conda list` to see all packages that are in our new environment.
+2. , You import two packages that we found were likely to cause issues `earthpy` and `rasterio`

+These steps are ofcourse specific to my build and issues that I  commonly saw when students were building the environment.
+You might chose to run a littls pythons cript or something specific to your workflow!

+* The `run` command simply tells the build to run the command at the command line.

+* `python -c "import rasterio"` just tells the build to run the command in `Python`.

+You can also place multiple bash commands in a single line if you wish using the `|` symbol. `- run: |`
+{: .notice }

-If the build runs successfully, your commit will have a little green check next
+If the build runs successfully on all three operating systems, your commit will have a little green check next
 to it.
+Kind of like this:

 <figure>
 	<a href="/images/blog/ci-green-passing.png">
     <img src="/images/blog/ci-green-passing.png"></a>
 	<figcaption> If the build runs successfully, your commit will have a little green check next
 to it.
 And if it fails, it will have a dreaded red x.
   </figcaption>
 </figure>